 Joseph is University Organist at California Lutheran University and teaches courses in applied organ, music appreciation, and keyboard harmony.
 He also maintains an active private organ studio.
 Joseph is on the faculty for the annual Brigham Young University Organ Workshop.
 Over the years, Joseph has taught a wide variety of courses in music theory and musicianship at Pepperdine University, Indiana University Jacobs School of Music, and Brigham Young University.

-Joseph recently completed doctoral coursework at the Indiana University Jacobs School of Music, where he studied organ with Janette Fishell and Christopher Young, improvisation and sacred music with Bruce Neswick, conducting with Walter Huff, and harpsichord with Elisabeth Wright.
+Joseph has completed doctoral coursework at the Indiana University Jacobs School of Music, where he studied organ with Janette Fishell and Christopher Young, improvisation and sacred music with Bruce Neswick, conducting with Walter Huff, and harpsichord with Elisabeth Wright.
 He received a Master of Music degree from Brigham Young University, studying organ with Don Cook and Doug Bush, conducting with Rosalind Hall, and carillon with Don Cook.
-He also received a Bachelor of Art degree from California State University Channel Islands in Camarillo, California.
+He also received a Bachelor of Art degree from California State University Channel Islands.